aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlloadoptions/_index.md

 ```

-the user interface language of the Workbook version based on CountryCode that has saved the file.
+Gets the user interface language of the Workbook version based on CountryCode that has saved the file.

 **Returns:**
 int